 Turn a simple concept into a fabulous sandwich.
-This vegan BLT, also called a TLT, is loaded with grilled tempeh bacon, lettuce, tomato, red onion, and cashew mayo on a toasted vegan ciabatta bun!
+This vegan BLT also called a TLT, is loaded with grilled tempeh bacon, lettuce, tomato, red onion, and cashew mayo on a toasted vegan ciabatta bun!
 One bite, and you'll fall in love with this vegan BLT recipe!

 A vegan BLT, also called a TLT, does not only have simple ingredients, but it is also effortless to make.